ksamaarora/ksamaarora.github.io/index.md

 I have a keen interest in Artificial Intelligence and Machine Learning.

-Currently, I am expanding my skillset in AI/ML and alonside preparing for the Microsoft Cloud Computing certification - AZ 900
+Currently, I am expanding my skillset in AI/ML and alonside preparing for the Microsoft AI Engineer certification (AI-102).

 I post blogs <a href="/blog" style="color:red;" rel="noopener">here</a>  and my  Linkedin -> <a href="#" class="fa fa-linkedin" href = "https://www.linkedin.com/in/ksamaarora/" target="_blank" rel="noopener" ></a> &nbsp;